danowarr/synced-up-player/README.md

 This project's own code: MIT (see `LICENSE`). mpv and ffmpeg are controlled as separate OS processes over IPC — never linked as libraries — which is why this app's own license doesn't inherit their GPL terms.
+Kodi is controlled remotely over its own network API — this app never bundles or links against Kodi at all.
 If you build a release that BUNDLES the actual mpv/ffmpeg binaries rather than requiring the user to install them, see `third-party-licenses/README.md` for what that specifically requires.